kubernetes/enhancements/keps/sig-multicluster/NNNN-clusterprofile-plugin-credentials/README.md

 should be approved by the remaining approvers and/or the owning SIG (or SIG Architecture for cross-cutting KEPs).
 -->
-# KEP-NNNN: Plugin for Credentials in ClusterProfile
+# KEP-5338: Plugin for Credentials in ClusterProfile

 <!-- toc -->
 - [Release Signoff Checklist](#release-signoff-checklist)